 March 2018 Update: Please send all recommendations and questions to firstname.lastname@example.org

 The Harry Kremer Award for Outstanding Canadian Comic Book Retailer /Le Prix de Harry Kremer pour Détaillant Exceptionnel Canadien de Bandes Dessinées

-Shops are recommended by the general public and a separate Retailer Award Committee reviews all materials received and select a store that has shown merit in a variety of categories (see details elsewhere on this site).
-Named after the late Harry Kremer, original owner of Now & Then Books (in Kitchener, Ontario)
+Shops are recommended by the general public and a separate Retailer Award Committee reviews all materials received and select a store that has shown merit in a variety of categories as outlined below.
+Named after the late Harry Kremer, original owner of Now & Then Books in Kitchener, Ontario.

 The criteria for judging includes:

 2. Overall appeal of the physical store and online presence

 The judges of this award, aware of the award criteria, are given the freedom to determine their own preferences within the criteria (perhaps they feel that back issues are the most vital component of a comic book store) and grade the shops accordingly.

 A four point scale is used:

 0 = Poor

 Total points scoring, as well as debate amongst the judges, determines the final winner.